Caprice-Godinez/Technical-Portfolio/ethical-hacking-labs/VNC_as_a_Backdoor_and_Creating_and_Installing_SSL_Certificates/README.md

-#  VNC as a Backdoor and Creating/Installing SSL Certificates
+#  VNC as a Backdoor and Creating / Installing SSL Certificates

 ## Objective
 Topology: OpenSUSE, pfSense, and Kali